-The Proposer may be deemed non-responsive if all required forms are not included in the Technical Proposal Appendices.
-SCDOT reserves the right to request any required forms not included in the Technical Proposal.
+The Proposer shall may be deemed non-responsive if all fully-completed required forms are not included in the Technical Proposal Appendices.
+SCDOT may, but is not required, to seek omitted reserves the right to request any required forms prior to evaluation not included in the Technical Proposal.
 If the Proposer does not provide the omitted forms in the time allotted by SCDOT, the Proposer shall be deemed non-responsive.